 What is scabies?

-Scabies is a skin condition of the skin in people caused by the human itch mite.
+Scabies is a skin condition in people caused by the human itch mite.
 The mite burrows into the upper layer of skin to live and lay eggs.

 Common scabies symptoms include intense itching and a skin rash.
 Scabies can occur anywhere on the body but are more common on the following parts of the body: